stanleychan0507/Cosc310_individualProject/README.md

 ## API Implementation (A4)
 For this individual project, I implemented the following APIs :
 - Wikipedia API
+The wikipedia API is being used when users were asking to discuss a service.
+The chatbot will then use the Wikipedia API to find the information about the service from Wikipedia so it can be further explained to the customer.
 - Google Place API
+The Google Place API is being used when users ask the different location site on the store.
+For an imagine scnario, this project uses the UBCO Campus as reference.
+Once the method is called by the user, it will find the nearby location on the campus using the built-in "places_nearby" function from the API, and list out all the location site around the campus.